olimexsmart/SagraPOS/README.md

 - [ ] Mono font in order component similar to printing font and loaded locally
 - [ ] Confetti on order confirm
 - [ ] Use pipe for currency
+- [ ] Insert cash amount and compute remainder on total
+- [ ] Main page sidenav to declutter toolbar icons
 #### General
 - [x] Build pipeline + release on commit tag
 - [x] Test Linux packaging